 Assault is a term used to describe any offence committed against another person.
 It can be dealt with in either the Crown Court or Magistrates’ Court, depending on the title and severity of the offence in question.

 Common assault is an offence which is committed when:

 - A person commits an act of battery (the intentional and reckless use of unlawful force against another)

 Cases of common assault cases are heard by the Magistrates’ Court if they are not considered to be racially aggravated.
 More severe ABH cases and many GBH cases are heard at the Crown Court.

 What are the sentences for common assault?

 Sentences for assault are highly variable, even within specific offence titles.
-An act of common assault or assault by beating could be punishable by a nominal fine, or up to a maximum sentence of 6 months in custody.
+An act of common assault could be punishable by a nominal fine, or up to a maximum sentence of 6 months in custody.
 Crown Court judges have the power to issue more severe consequences, upwards of the 6-month maximum term.